What is Better Start?

 You have until your child turns seven to use your Better Start funding.

-You can use Better Start funding to pay for a wide range of early intervention services and therapies, such as speech pathology, audiology, occupational therapy, orthoptics, physiotherapy or psychology.
+You can use Better Start funding to pay for a wide range of early intervention services and therapies, including speech pathology, audiology, occupational therapy, orthoptics, physiotherapy or psychology.
 You do have to go to professionals who are members of the Better Start Early Intervention Service Provider Panel.

 You can also use up to 35% of your child’s Better Start funding to buy resources that your child’s Better Start service provider has recommended.
 This means you can spend up to $2100 on resources in any one financial year, up to $4200 in total.